cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 ### Properties

 Accumulators must be *complete*, *sound*, and *position binding*.
-In practice, violations of these properties by computationally-bounded adversaries may be negligible in some security parameter, which is sufficient for use in IBC.

 #### Completeness

-Accumulator proofs must be *complete*: key => value mappings which have been added to the accumulator can always be proved to have been included, but cannot be proved to be excluded.
+Accumulator proofs must be *complete*: key => value mappings which have been added to the accumulator can always be proved to have been included, and keys which have not been included can always be proved to have been excluded.

 For any key `key` last set to a value `value` in the accumulator `acc`,